gryali/Geospatial-Machine-Learning/README.md

 # Geospatial-Machine-Learning
-Herein, we present a Spatially-aware Machine Learning Optimization Framework that incorporates Eigenvector Spatial Filtering and 5-fold Spatial Block Cross-validation
+Herein, we present a Spatially-aware Machine Learning Optimization Framework that incorporates Eigenvector Spatial Filtering and 5-fold Spatial Block Cross-validation to model four distinct GEDI-derived forest structure characteristics.
+To model the GEDI structural metrics, a spatially-aware LightGBM

 # Paper Highlights
 - Introduction of a mean GEDI canopy height metric